Orange-breasted, worm-eating buddy

 American robin

 These guys are here every year, keeping company in the field.
 Later in the season, I sometimes see the chicks zooming around, cuter than kittens.
-(I read that American robins are known to tie one on when they can, they gorge on a certain berry when it’s fermented, get drunk, topple over as they dart around.
-Cool.
-Don’t berry and fly!)
+I read that American robins are known to gorge on berries that have fermented, get drunk, and topple over as they dart around.
+Hope they don’t drink and fly (but they apparently do)!

 Leave a Comment